 The Breakdown of Each Step

-To help you figure out where you are in the process.
+We’re going to help you figure out where you are in the process.
 This is important.
 Let’s start with a breakdown of what each baby step entails.
 See where you’re at and jump in on the step from there.

 1. Save $1,000

-Dave calls this step the “baby emergency fund”.
-It might seem silly to sock a grand in the bank when you could be putting that money toward reducing debt, but here’s the logic behind this first baby step:
+Dave calls this step the “baby emergency fund.”
+It might seem silly to start by socking a grand in the bank.
+After all, you could be putting that money toward reducing debt.
+But Dave has some good logic behind this first baby step:

-If in the course of paying off your debt, you have to use some of the money in your starter emergency fund, you simply stop paying extra on your debt for now.
+So what happens if you’re paying off debt and you have an emergency?
+Use some of the money in your starter emergency fund.
+Stop paying extra on your debt for now.
 Pay cash for your emergency from the fund.
 Then, put any extra money into your starter emergency fund until it reaches $1,000 again.
-This step will help ensure that your credit card balances continue to go down and not up.

 2. The Debt Snowball

-The debt avalanche (paying off debts according to the highest interest rate) will save money in the long run, but the debt snowball is often a better choice for debt payoff.
+The debt avalanche (paying off debts according to the highest interest rate) will save money in the long run.
+However, the debt snowball is often a better choice for debt payoff.
 Why?
 Because it keeps people motivated.
 Getting debt free is a long journey for many.
 The debt snowball gives you quick wins from the start.
 The quick wins can motivate you to stay the course.

-With the debt snowball method, you start by listing your debts from smallest to largest.
-You make the minimum payment on all debts, putting any extra funds toward the smallest debt until it’s paid in full.
+What is the debt snowball method?
+You start by listing your debts from smallest to largest.
+Make the minimum payment on all debts, except the smallest one.
+Put any extra funds toward the smallest debt until it’s paid in full.

 Then, you tackle the next smallest debt on your list.
 Pay the minimum payment on that debt.
-Add in the minimum payment on the next biggest debt, plus any extra funds, and put that money toward the next biggest debt until it too is paid off.
+Add in the minimum payment you were paying on the smallest debt too.
+Next, take any extra funds and put that money toward the next biggest debt.
+Do this until it too is paid off.

-Bonus: Being able to mark those smaller debts as “Paid in Full” more quickly will give you more motivation and faith that you can indeed win the battle against debt.
+Bonus: Being able to mark those smaller debts as “Paid in Full” faster will motivate you.
+It’ll give you faith that you can indeed win the battle against debt.

 Download the Debt Snowball form below: